This post may contain affiliate links. Please read our disclosure policy.

 Homemade smoothie recipes are simple to make, but here are several tips for a perfect shake every single time!

 • Use a high-powered blender.
-The easiest way to make a super creamy, well-blended smoothie or protein shake is by using a high-powered blender (think Blendtec, Vitamix, or Ninja) to break down all of the ingredients.
+The easiest way to make a super creamy, well-blended smoothie is by using a high-powered blender (think Blendtec, Vitamix, or Ninja).

 Creamy blueberry shake in a mason jar type glass.